 What You Need to Know About the ESMA Mandate and ESEF Reporting

 This presents an opportunity for compliance teams to enhance their business reporting processes.
-Below are some key facts every compliance officer should know about the upcoming single electronic reporting format rule.
+Below are some key facts every compliance officer and reporting team should know about the single electronic reporting format rule.

 What is the European Single Electronic Format?

-The European Single Electronic Format, or ESEF, is a new rule mandating that issuers on EU regulated markets use a single electronic reporting data format in preparing their annual financial reports.
-With the new rule, EU issuers will be required to produce annual financial reports that are machine-readable and more easily discoverable, bringing EU capital markets into the digital information age.
+The European Single Electronic Format, or ESEF, is a rule mandating that issuers on EU regulated markets use a single electronic reporting data format in preparing their annual financial reports.
+With this rule, EU issuers will be required to produce annual financial reports that are machine-readable and more easily discoverable, bringing EU capital markets into the digital information age.